 1 of patients for several years have been going to the 2 Mater Private in Dublin, funded by the Health Service 3 here.
 4 352 Q. Okay.
 Done by specialists?
 5 Α. My colleagues in Dublin are excellent.
-I'm not going 16:4 6 to say otherwise!
+I'm not going 16:43 6 to say otherwise!
 7 353 Q. I suppose the last thing.
 We saw Mr. Suresh yesterday 8 and there was the question about and obviously this 9 was 2016, and you've explained why things have changed, 10 and that's good.
-I mean modern urology, people 16:4 11 specialised in endourology or open surgery, and it is 12 quite common for people to be on-call and not have open 13 nephrectomy skills.
-I mean it seemed as though there 14 was some awkwardness there, and if you're doing partial 15 nephrectomies did you have backup, I guess, is my 16:4 16 question really?
+I mean modern urology, people 16:43 11 specialised in endourology or open surgery, and it is 12 quite common for people to be on-call and not have open 13 nephrectomy skills.
+I mean it seemed as though there 14 was some awkwardness there, and if you're doing partial 15 nephrectomies did you have backup, I guess, is my 16:44 16 question really?
 17 Α. Yeah.
 So, at the time that we were delivering partial 18 nephrectomies in Craigavon, both Mark Haynes and I had 19 the skills to do that.
-We also had the support of 20 Mr. O'Brien and Mr. Young, both experienced consultants 16:4 21 with a long experience of doing open complex urology.
-22 So, that being said, we recognised that there were 23 difficulties with us delivering that service in 24 Craigavon, and one of the key difficulties that we all 25 had concern about was the absence of 24/7 16:4 26 interventional radiology on the Craigavon site.
-That's have a 24/7 service.
+We also had the support of 20 Mr. O'Brien and Mr. Young, both experienced consultants 16:44 21 with a long experience of doing open complex urology.
+22 So, that being said, we recognised that there were 23 difficulties with us delivering that service in 24 Craigavon, and one of the key difficulties that we all 25 had concern about was the absence of 24/7 16:44 26 interventional radiology on the Craigavon site.
+That's 27 fixed now because they go to the Belfast Trust and they 28 have a 24/7 service.
+29 354 Q. Okay.
+But when Mr. Suresh got into that difficulty, I